znegva/resources-generator/README.md

   iosIconDefaults
 } from "cordova-resources-gen/dist/specs";

-//change the template for android splashcreens androidSplashDefaults.sourceFile = "./model/android/splash.png";
+//change the template for Android splashcreens androidSplashDefaults.sourceFile = "./model/android/splash.png";

 //we also want a 256px Android icon